daytonaio/daytona/pkg/apiclient/docs/GitRepository.md

 ### NewGitRepository

-`func NewGitRepository(id string, name string, owner string, sha string, source string, url string, ) *GitRepository`
+`func NewGitRepository(branch string, id string, name string, owner string, sha string, source string, url string, ) *GitRepository`

 NewGitRepository instantiates a new GitRepository object This constructor will assign default values to properties that have it defined,